 Since 2010, Teyssen has been the Chief Executive Officer and Chairman of the Board of Management, after 6 years as a member of management.
 He is now leading a list of things at E.ON SE, such as Strategy and Innovation, Communications & Political Affairs, Human Resources, Compliance & Security and Legal, with history in Culture & Performance and Corporate Audit as well as Health, Safety & Environment and Sustainability.

 born in Ludwigshafen, Germany, has also held various positions within the industry since 2013, starting his career as a management consultant at McKinsey, Düsseldorf.
-Birnbaum studied Chemical Engineering in Karlsruhe and earned a doctorate from the Univeristy of Cottbus to later become Senior Partner for the energy and industrial sector.
-He was promoted to RWE AG’s Board of Management the American year he joined in 2008, and acted as Chief Strategy Officer and the group’s Chief Commercial Officer for five years following.
+Birnbaum studied Chemical Engineering in Karlsruhe and earned a doctorate from the University of Cottbus to later become Senior Partner for the energy and industrial sector.
+He was promoted to RWE AG’s Board of Management the American year he joined in 2008 and acted as Chief Strategy Officer and the group’s Chief Commercial Officer for five years following.

 Throughout his career with E.ON had served as;